The Best EMS Gear For EMTs and Paramedics

 My personal recommendation:

-Please take the time to read our boot article on the Best EMS Boots for Budget Buyers.
+Please take the time to read our boot article on the Best EMS Boots for Any Budget.
 Chances are, if you are new to the field, then you have a budget to worry about.

 Heart tones are more important to the EMT Paramedic but all levels of EMT need to know lung sounds.
 These sounds can tell an EMT whether the patient is having an asthma attack vs having COPD exasperation.